grodansparadis/vscp-simulator/README.md

 make
 ```

 *DCMAKE_PREFIX_PATH* is the path to QT you set it to the folder and the verison of QT you want to use with the vscp-simulator.
 All versions > 5.15 should work.
-If using vsicula studio code set this encitonment variabl in **cmake: configure environment** in the settings for vscode.
+If using visual studio code set this environment variable in **cmake: configure environment** in the settings for vscode.

 The executable is named **btest**